The tea glossary

 • Infusion

-A method of preparing tea that involves dissolving tea leaves in boiling water to release all the flavors.
+A method of preparing tea that involves dissolving tea leaves in boiling water to release all of their flavors.

 A liqueur is the liquid obtained by infusing tea leaves.
-The term "infusion" is more generally used.
+The term "infusion" is more commonly used.

 M